 Food issues, overeating, binge eating, chronic dieting or obsessing about weight or food are rarely about food.

 They’re about old patterns, lack of self love, the longing for expression, the need for control, or any number of other deeper issues.
 Examining these is richly rewarding, even life-changing.
+This exploration is the cornerstone of Embodied Eating.

-Why isn’t “intuitive eating” enough?
+Why isn’t “Intuitive Eating” enough?

 Additionally, our bodies are designed to crave real food, as it comes from the ground; but when our supply of nourishment comes from food courts instead of farms, it’s nearly impossible to “listen to your body.”
 We’ve lost that connection, and it takes time to rebuild.